Our Services

 Published on: 6/13/2026

-Emerging research also links the microbiome to obesity, mental health, and personalized medicine, while lifestyle factors and certain warning signs may require medical evaluation before starting supplements or making major dietary changes.
+A diet rich in fiber and fermented foods consistently supports a healthy microbiome.
+Emerging research also connects gut health to obesity, mental health, and personalized medicine.
+However, certain warning signs warrant medical evaluation before starting supplements or making major dietary changes.

-Because gut symptoms can overlap across many conditions—from IBS to IBD to infection—the smartest first step is understanding what your specific symptoms may indicate.
-Take a free, instant, online symptom check to clarify what could be driving your discomfort and confidently plan your next steps with better information in hand.
+Because gut symptoms overlap across many conditions—from IBS to IBD to infection—the smartest first step is identifying what your specific symptoms may indicate.
+Guessing wastes time and can delay proper care, while a structured assessment helps you walk into any appointment better informed.
+Take a free, instant, online symptom check to clarify what could be driving your discomfort and confidently plan your next steps.

 Your gut microbiome—the community of trillions of bacteria, viruses and fungi in your digestive tract—plays a crucial role in your overall health.
 Gastroenterologists have been at the forefront of microbiome research, sorting fact from hype.
 Here's what the science actually supports about gut microbiome health and disease, plus practical steps you can take today.